 We’re in Dordrecht, a pleasant city in the south of the Netherlands.
 Specifically, we’re on the Wantij River.

 And it is Dordrecht’s old water tower we’re looking at, today housing a hotel – or parts of a hotel.
-Of the 45 rooms, 20 are in the water tower, 17 in the garden and 8 rooms are floating.
+Of the 45 rooms, 20 are in the water tower, 17 are in the garden and 8 rooms are floating.
 That’s right!
 We’re in the Netherlands, after all.
-One thing all these rooms have in common, is fab views – whether it is views over the river or over the garden.
-From the latter ones, you can just step out.
+One thing all these rooms have in common, is phenomenal views – whether it is over the river or over the garden.
+From the latter ones, you can just step out, and have a morning stroll, coffee cup in hand.

 And that brings me to, well, the garden.
 Or rather, gardens.
 We’re talking vegetable beds galore, herbs and spices, fruit trees, an ornamental Italian garden, and there’s even a little forest; in short, everything you could ever want in an oasis.
 1.5 hectares (3.7 acres) of delight for all the senses.
 And you know I like that.